pingcap/docs/tidb-cloud/manage-user-access.md

 To view which organizations you belong to, perform these steps:

 1. Click the account name in the upper-right corner of the TiDB Cloud console.
-2. Hold the mouse over **Switch Organization**, and you can see all the organizations you belong to in the submenu.
+2. Move your cursor to **Switch Organization**, and you can see all the organizations you belong to in the submenu.

 To check which project you belong to, perform these steps: